Iiji/anlp/wordle/wordle-meta-v1.md

 Letters at the correct position: ??I??
 Letters at unknown position: letter S appears in the word 1 times, among positions 1, 2, 5.
 Letters that do not appear in the word: A, R, E.
 This is the result of your last guess: [image].
-Please make your 3rd guess.
+Please response and make your 3rd guess.

 # response
 My last guess is: doits, whose letters are D, O, I, T, S.